jupyterhub/jupyterhub/docs/source/getting-started.md

 ```

 ## Security

+**IMPORTANT:** In its default configuration, JupyterHub runs without SSL encryption (HTTPS).
+**You should not run JupyterHub without SSL encryption on a public network.**

 Security is the most important aspect of configuring Jupyter.
 There are three main aspects of the
 security configuration: